core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

       Published specification: {{&SELF}}

-      Applications that use this media type:  This type is used by clients that create, retrieve, and update topic-configurations at servers acting as a broker.
+      Applications that use this media type:  This type is used by clients that create, retrieve, and update topics at servers acting as a broker.

       Fragment identifier considerations: N/A